Bielsa mugged by novice/average managers

 Re: Bielsa mugged by novice/average managers

-Perhaps they will get into a panic and recall Harrisonweasel wrote: ↑Sun Oct 06, 2019 3:09 pm And who would have thought that Man City would lose their 2nd game in only 8 league matches, having also drawn 1 too, against vastly inferior teams.
+weasel wrote: Sun Oct 06, 2019 3:09 pm And who would have thought that Man City would lose their 2nd game in only 8 league matches, having also drawn 1 too, against vastly inferior teams.
 It shows what football is and that even City who play a similar way to us but with vastly superior players are not infallible.
 Miss your chances and the opposition will always get a chance at some point.
 City dominated possession, dominated chances etc but football is a sport where the best team can be beaten - what you have to rely on though is that what you are doing will get you results most of the time and then hope that that will be enough.
 Play the way we have been doing this season and we should win most matches and even simply replicating the results we have had so far would see us end the season on 84 points which would comfortably see us in at least a play-off position.
 It also shows remarkable consistency, despite the continued inconsistency, with last season where we got 83 points.

 So considering we have had very little luck go our way then it isn't a stretch to think our results should be better over the remainder of the season if we simply repeat what we are doing.